Filters are also known as pressure filters, return line filters, screw-on filters, offline filters, suction filters or air breathers.

 Magnets to collect ferrous particles.

-Manufacturers often patent filter element assembly system to ensure others can't make interchangeable elements that may not achieve the same performance.
+Manufacturers often patent filter element assembly systems to ensure others can't make interchangeable elements that may not achieve the same performance.